 Using Instant Replay to Challenge a Call in American Football

-Under the instant replay challenge system, a coach who disagrees with a referee’s call can ask the referees to review that call with instant replay.
-(The NFL resurrected this system in 1999 after trying and abandoning it in the late 1980s and early 1990s, and the NCAA has been using it since 2004.)
-Coaches can challenge up to two calls per game.
-However, if they challenge a call and the referees decide after reviewing it that the call stands, the team that issued the challenge loses a timeout.
+Under the instant replay challenge system, a football coach who disagrees with a referee’s call can ask the referees to review that call with instant replay.
+(The NFL resurrected this system in 1999 after trying and abandoning it in the late 1980s and early 1990s, and the NCAA has been using instant replay since 2004.)
+Coaches can challenge up to two calls per football game.
+However, if they challenge a call with instant replay and the referees decide after reviewing it that the call stands, the team that issued the challenge loses a timeout.

-To challenge a call, the coach must make the challenge before the ball is snapped and the next play begins.
-To signal a challenge, the coach throws a red flag onto the field of play.
-Usually, coaches wait for the replay to be reviewed in the coaches’ booth upstairs, or they view the play on the stadium’s big screen before issuing a challenge.
+To challenge a call, the coach must make the challenge before the football is snapped and the next play begins.
+To signal a challenge using instant replay, the coach throws a red flag onto the field of play.
+Usually, football coaches wait for the replay to be reviewed in the coaches’ booth upstairs, or they view the play on the stadium’s big screen before issuing a challenge.

 The instant replay challenge system has its supporters and dectractors, for the following reasons: